rinalds98/artful-visions/README.md

 ## **Solved Bugs**
 - The discount code wasn't reducing the total cost of the order properly at checkout success.
-- The deployed version of the project didn't have the database properly set up through elephant SQL.
+- The deployed version of the project didn't have the database properly set up through Elephant SQL.

 ## **Unfixed Bugs**
 - once a user selects a rating if they click away or decide they want to write a review the star rating selection disappears.